Profile likelihood analysis for a stochastic model of diffusion in heterogeneous media: Conclusion and Outlook

-There are many opportunities to explore extensions of the present study.
-Here, we consider the most fundamental stochastic model since we consider an unbiased random walk without particle decay.
-Further extensions would be to consider a more general model that incorporates biased motion with decay.
-This would involve specifying a unique decay rate for particles in each layer and a separate bias parameter in each layer~\cite{Ellery2012}.
-Such an extension would triple the size of the parameter vector.
-For example, in the three layer problem, $m=3$, the model would involve specifying three hopping rates, three bias parameters and three decay rates.
-Although we could follow an analogous procedure to analyse such an extended model in terms of both the exact probability mass function $f_{\textrm{e}}(t \mid \theta)$, and an approximate probability mass function, $f_{\textrm{a}}(t \mid \theta)$, we do not follow this procedure here since the kinds of data we are working with lead to identifiability issues for the simpler, more fundamental case where bias and decay are not incorporated into the model.
-Another extension that is of interest is to develop different approximations for the approximate probability mass function , $f_{\textrm{a}}(t \mid \theta)$.
+Other extensions of this work would involve developing different, perhaps more accurate approximations of the probability mass function , $f_{\textrm{a}}(t \mid \theta)$.
 In this work we approximate $f(t \mid \theta)$ as a Gamma distribution, $\Gamma(t; a,b)$, with $a$ and $b$ chosen so that the first two moments match the first two moments of exit time when the stochastic model is analysed in terms of the continuum limit.
 The choice of using the Gamma distribution to approximate the exit time distribution is convenient, but not necessary.
 The approximation is convenient since it is straightforward to choose $a$ and $b$ to match the first two moments, and our results show that the approximation can be very accurate.
 However, other approximations, including the generalised Gamma distribution with three free parameters could be used to develop alternative approximations.
 In this case, the parameters could be chosen to match the first three moments of exit time in the continuum limit analogue of the stochastic model~\cite{Ellery2012}.
-Additional candidates for developing alternative approximation would be a phase type distribution, where additional moments can be incorporated to refine the approximation.
+Additional candidates for developing alternative approximation would be a phase type distribution, where additional moments can be incorporated to refine the approximation. \cb

 Returning to the indirect inference interpretation of our approximate method, here we were able to directly compute the mapping between the auxiliary parameter and parameter of interest.
 However, for a large class of complex stochastic models, it will not be feasible to obtain such a direct mapping.
 In such cases, it becomes necessary to estimate the mapping via simulation, and then dealing with a noisy approximate likelihood.
-We plan to explore such models in future research.
+We plan to explore such models in future research.\\